 While prescription opioids are used to treat moderate to severe pain in both surgical and non-surgical patients, these medications are abused for various non-medical reasons.
 These include: relieving tension, curiosity/experimentation, getting “high”, countering the effects of other drugs, and help with sleep.
 Individuals who consume opiates over an extended period of time can develop a tolerance, requiring them to take more of these drugs to elicit the same effect.
 This can lead to addiction and increase the risk of overdose and death.

-Hospitals and healthcare providers are now taking a new approach to tackle the opioid epidemic.
-Fewer opioid medications are being prescribed, in favor of other non-opioid medications, such as Tylenol, Motrin and gabapentin.
+Hospitals and healthcare providers are now taking a new approach to tackle opioid abuse.
+Fewer opioid medications are being prescribed, in favor of other non opioid medications, such as Tylenol, Motrin and gabapentin.
 Patients undergoing surgical procedures are now being prepared for realistic expectations of post surgical pain.
 Some institutions are even taking a multidisciplinary approach to combating prescription opioids, encompassing the assistance of psychologists to help patients deal with the impact of pain.
+Learning how to safely dispose of opioids and pain medication is also important.

 As Certified Registered Nurse Anesthetists and Anesthesiologists, what can we do to stop this increasing epidemic of opioid abuse?
 Some options include non-opioid medications, ultrasound-guided peripheral nerve blocks, and patient education.
 It’s also important for us to stay educated on new procedures and trends that can improve the lives of our patients, now and in the future.